Indian soyoil futures fall tracking global rivals

-NEW DELHI, June 21 Indian soyoil futures fell on Wednesday, tracking palm and soybean oil on the Malaysian and Chinese commodities markets.
+NEW DELHI, June 21 (Reuters) - Indian soyoil futures fell on Wednesday, tracking palm and soybean oil on the Malaysian and Chinese commodities markets.

 The September soybean oil contract on the Dalian Commodity Exchange lost 1.1 percent, while the benchmark palm oil contract for September delivery on the Bursa Malaysia Derivatives Exchange fell 1 percent.